Decarboxylation is an important yet often misunderstood aspect of cannabis consumption.

-Direct activation and infusion gives so many more options on how cannabis can be used, and allows patients to quickly create accurate topicals, sublinguals, and edibles.
+Direct activation and infusion give so many more options on how cannabis can be used and allows patients to quickly create accurately dosed topicals, sublinguals, and edibles.
 The instant substitute for hours of extraction is unnecessary.
 Take your desired dose of decarbed flower or kief and mix it with 1/2tb of good fat like coconut oil and enjoy.
 You can also substitute butter if you prefer.

-The purpose of the fat, when mixed with the active cannabinoids, is to help with absorption during digestion or application, which is a useful way to incorporate fats when dosing with cannabis.
+When mixed with the active cannabinoids, the purpose of the fat is to help with absorption during digestion or topical application.
+Simply mixing your decarbed product with oil is a useful way to incorporate fats when dosing with cannabis.

-What patients quickly realize is that with precise decarb, so little flower or kief is needed that direct infusion is like sprinkling pepper on an entrée or adding vitamin powder to a smoothie.
-For patients who want a butter or oil to use for canna culinary purposes, a quick extraction after decarb is all it takes for maximum ease and potency.
+Patients quickly realize that (thanks to precise decarb) so little flower or kief is needed to achieve results that direct infusion becomes as easy as sprinkling pepper on an entrée or adding vitamin powder to a smoothie.
+For patients who want butter or oil to use for canna culinary purposes, a quick extraction after decarb is all it takes for maximum ease and potency.

 Fact: Fats and alcohol aren’t needed in order to decarb or administer cannabis, but they can be useful to pair with activated cannabis to aid in digestion and absorption.